EndgameEdge/governance-manual/governance/executive-audit.md

 Validating all rate adjustments can be done the same way.
 For more information on the rates module, please visit the [developer guide](https://github.com/makerdao/developerguides/blob/master/mcd/intro-rate-mechanism/intro-rate-mechanism.md).
 For easy reference, common pre-computed rates can also be viewed at the following [ipfs link]( https://ipfs.io/ipfs/QmefQMseb3AiTapiAKKexdKHig8wroKuZbmLtPLv4u2YwW).

+Rate unit constants (e.g., WAD, RAD RAY) should also be validated.
+These constants are always defined the same, and can be validated by referencing the spell archive.
+The correct usage of these units and denominations can be determined by looking at the function argument names, or by referencing the same previous usage from the spell archive.

 ### Review DssExecLib to ensure Drip is called before rates are changed
 Immediately prior to making rate changes, `drip` must be called on the respective contracts.
 For example, if a DSR rate change is being made, `drip` is called on the `pot` or if the stability fee is being changed on a collateral type, it is necessary to call `drip("ILK")` on the `jug`.
 Despite `drip` being abstracted to the DssExecLib, it can still be confirmed in the library as part of the prior libary checks.